pernilko/MSc_FR_Bias/README.md

 * Evaluate the performance of the fine-tuned model thorugh distribution plots and the GARBE metric.

 ### Installation

+##### Prerequisites
+In order to run this repository, one needs the following tools:

+* pyhton3
+* pip

+##### Inital Setup
 First, clone the GitHub repository for the MSc_FR_Bias project using the following command:

 ```
 git clone https://github.com/pernilko/MSc_FR_Bias.git
 ```

-Once the project has been cloned, create a folder within the src-folder of the project with the name models.
+Once the project has been cloned, create a folder within the `src`-folder of the project with the name models.
 This can be done with the following command:

 ```
 mkdir models